Venetian Castradina: mutton and cabbage stew

-Everyone is there to light their candle and make a prayer, not just locals, but people from all over the region and also from Trieste and some towns in Istria and Dalmatia that were once part of the Venetian Republic.
-The typical dish eaten on this day, the castradina, in fact, is originally from Dalmatia and it's a stew made with juniper seasoned mutton meat and savoy cabbage.
+Everyone is there to light their candle and make a prayer, not just locals, but people from all over the region and also from Trieste and some towns in Istria and Dalmatia, once part of the Venetian Republic.

 If you happen to be in Venice in this period, a visit to the Basilica is a must.
-This pilgrimage combines emotions, deep thoughts and beauty all at the same time.
-The whole experience is wonderful, I remember as a child my parents would bring me to the Basilica and then -my favourite part- I got to eat candy floss and frittelle and buy a super cool balloon with one of my favourite cartoon characters.
-Ask any Venetian, every year that balloon would end up sticking to the ceiling for weeks, until someone -in my case, my father- could not take it anymore and pulled it down.
-Not very spiritual, but I loved it!
+The pilgrimage is a wonderful and rather emotional experience.
+When I was a child my parents would bring me to the Basilica, and then buy me candy floss or a frittella and a balloon with one of my favorite cartoon characters.
+Every year that balloon would inevitably float to the ceiling and would stay there for weeks.
+A memory I share with many Venetians!

-Now the stalls are not outside the church, but in the nearby Rio Tera' dei Catecumeni and they are the usual stalls you find throughout Italy, which sell donuts, candies and specialities from other regions, especially Sicily (don't ask me why, but it was like this when I was a kid too).
-I have to confess that now I skip the sweet treat and the balloon and just buy a candle, make a wish and try to remember what gratitude really means (although it's not so easy).
+Now the stalls are not outside the church, but in the nearby Rio Tera' dei Catecumeni and they are the usual stalls you find throughout Italy, which sell donuts, candies and specialities from other regions, especially Sicily (don't ask me why).
+I have to say that I'm not fond of those stalls.

 TRADITIONAL VENETIAN RECIPE: